-The College of Natural and Mathematical Sciences (CNMS) at the University of Maryland, Baltimore County (UMBC) invites applications for a part-time adjunct faculty position for a Translational Life Science Technology (TLST) class being taught in Fall 2020 at its branch campus at the Universities at Shady Grove in Rockville, Maryland.
+The College of Natural and Mathematical Sciences (CNMS) at the University of Maryland, Baltimore County (UMBC) invites applications for a part-time adjunct faculty position for a graduate Biotechnology (BTEC) class being taught in Fall 2021 at its branch campus at the Universities at Shady Grove in Rockville, Maryland.

-TLST classes are typically 1-2 times per week for a fifteen-week semester, likely in the mornings or evenings to accommodate the schedule of the students.
+BTEC classes are typically held once a week for a fifteen-week semester, in the evenings (6-8:30 pm), to accommodate the schedule of the students.

-To apply, applicants must have a graduate degree in biology, chemistry, biochemistry, public health, or a related professional field (Ph.D. or other terminal degree preferred).
-Experience in the biotechnology industry, government, or academia conducting research related to translational science is strongly preferred.
+To apply, applicants must have a graduate degree in biology, chemistry, biochemistry, chemical engineering, or a related professional field (Ph.D. or other terminal degree preferred).
+Experience in the biotechnology industry, government, or academia conducting research related to bioprocessing is strongly preferred.
 Previous university teaching experience is helpful though not required

 UMBC is a dynamic public research university integrating teaching, research and service to benefit the citizens of Maryland.
 As an Honors University, the campus offers academically talented students a strong undergraduate liberal arts foundation that prepares them for graduate and professional study, entry into the workforce, and community service and leadership.
 UMBC emphasizes science, engineering, information technology, human services and public policy at the graduate level.
 UMBC contributes to the economic development of the State and the region through entrepreneurial initiatives, workforce training, K-16 partnerships, and technology commercialization in collaboration with public agencies and the corporate community.
 UMBC is dedicated to cultural and ethnic diversity, social responsibility and lifelong learning.